robotology-legacy/mex-wholebodymodel/mex-wholebodymodel/matlab/wrappers/+WBM/doc/_sources/documentation.rst

    - ``MultChainTree`` -- A special adapted interface for the *Robotics Toolbox* of *Peter Corke* (`www.petercorke.com <http://www.petercorke.com>`_).
-With this special interface, the iCub robot can be easily integrated into research projects that are using for their experiments fixed-base robots of the toolbox.
+With this special interface, the iCub robot can be easily integrated into research projects that are using for their experiments fixed-base robot models of the toolbox.
 The method names and input arguments of the interface class are almost the same as the methods of the ``SerialLink`` class of the Robotics Toolbox.

 .. [#f1] See `<https://github.com/robotology/yarp-wholebodyinterface>`_.
 .. [#f2] See `<https://www.mathworks.com/help/robotics/coordinate-system-transformations.html>`_.